josepllberral/machine-learning-tools/README.md

 Here you can find an implementation of FFANNs in R, with single hidden layer and multiple hidden layers, based on the approach of Peng Zhao "R for Deep Learning" at: http://www.parallelr.com/r-deep-neural-network-from-scratch

 * ffann.R: Single hidden layer network for classification with softmax.
-* dnn.R: Multi-layer perceptron FFANN (Deep Neural Network).
+* mlp.R: Multi-layer perceptron FFANN.

+### Convolutional Neural Networks (CNN)

+Here you can find an implementation of CNNs in R, including Convolutional, pooling, ReLU, linear and softmax layers.

+* cnn.R: Version in R.

 ### Conditional Restricted Boltzmann Machines